 $ sudo bash -c 'echo "nameserver 127.0.0.1" > /etc/resolver/tst'

-The last three lines creates our .tst domain.
+The last three lines creates the .tst domain.
 Actually, I made this a bit more complicated than needed.
 You could have just created a one line dnsmasq.conf file that contains address=/.tst/127.0.0.1.
 None of the other configuration options in this file are turned on for our simple application, but I wanted to keep the file as is in case I choose to make other configuration changes in the future.

 #!/bin/zsh